mbarker84/css-irl/src/pages/a-modern-front-end-workflow.md

 tags: ['workflow', 'tooling']
 ---

 When it comes to building a simple front-end project, how do you get started?
 What are the tools you need?
 I suspect everyone will have a different answer.
 Do you start with a (JS or CSS) framework, or off-the-shelf boilerplate starter kit?
 Perhaps you use a task runner (like [Gulp]() or [Grunt]()) to orchestrate your project’s needs.
 Maybe you use NPM scripts?
 Or do you start simple, with just HTML and a CSS file?

+The front-end tooling landscape can be confusing, and at times overwhelming – and when you’re dedicating your time to learning HTML, CSS and Javascript, adding tooling into the mix as yet another thing to learn can be a challenge.
+That’s why I want to help developers get up and running as easily as possible with building maintainable sites, and understand some of the tooling options available.

-In this article we’ll walk through setting up and configuring a simple project starter repository, using NPM scripts and [Parcel](https://parceljs.org/) – a minimal-config application bundler – which we’ll come to in a moment.
+In this article we’ll walk through building and configuring a simple project starter repository, using NPM scripts and [Parcel](https://parceljs.org/) – a minimal-config application bundler – which we’ll come to in a moment.

 ## Why do we need a project starter repository?